jw120/toy-rxjs/README.md

 Other limitations (see tests labelled 'LIMITATION')
 * Unsubscribes in concat called in wrong order
-* Timing of fromPromise is wrong
+* fromPromise does not support unsubscribing before resolution

 ## TODO

-* convert async testing to take a closure
-* close out fromPromise - update limitations
 * use other rxjs tests? different directory?
+* Add a hot observable

+* why does fromPromise do nothing for the simple sync cases?
 * support thisArg in map?
-* Add a hot observable

 Tests